Preity Zinta: Hiatus and occasional returns (2009–present)

-After another seven year hiatus, Zinta will return to films with Lahore 1947, a period drama directed by Rajkumar Santoshi, produced by Aamir Khan and co-starring Sunny Deol.
+After another eight-year hiatus, Zinta returned to films with Batwara 1947, a period drama co-starring Sunny Deol, directed by Rajkumar Santoshi and produced by Aamir Khan.
+Based on Asghar Wajahat's play Jis Lahore Nai Vekhya, O Jamya E Nai, the film starred Zinta and Deol as a Muslim refugee couple who migrate from the United Provinces in India to a haveli in Lahore, Pakistan during the 1947 Partition, only to be conflicted by the discovery of an elderly Hindu widow still defiantly living inside.
+The film received mixed-to-negative reviews from critics, and was a box-office disaster.
+Still, critics reacted positively to Zinta's portrayal of Hamida Mirza, with Deepa Gahlot finding her to be "excellent as the supportive wife who rouses her husband's conscience".
+Zinia Bandyopadhyay from Firstpost noted Zinta's "warmth and familiarity" in the part despite its limited scope within the story.

+Next followed Vibe, released a month later, co-starring, written and directed by Kunal Khemu.
+The film features Zinta as Madam H, an intelligence agency chief who forcefully recruits two clueless civilians (Khemu and Sparsh Shrivastava) to thwart a national terrorist threat.
+Zinta accepted the film as it offered her a first full-fledged action role which she had long anticipated, coinciding with Khemu's desire to cast her against type.

 Other work

 Column writing

 In 2004, Zinta joined a group of South Asian commentators for BBC News Online.
 She expressed joy at participating in the project, saying, "I am pretty outspoken and have my own view on every subject.
 So it will be a good platform for me to air my views."
 Her first column, "The changing face of Bollywood", published in January 2004, discussed the evolution of Bollywood in the past decade.
 The column became one of the site's ten most read stories of the day.
 In her second column, "Odds stacked against Indian women", Zinta analysed the eve teasing phenomenon in India, and criticised those who practice it.
-She wrote, "Incidents like these take away a woman's dignity, her space and her freedom... why the state is so helpless in protecting the women.
+She wrote, "Incidents like these take away a woman's dignity, her space and her freedom ... why the state is so helpless in protecting the women.
 Why should women feel unsafe in a country which had an internationally revered woman prime minister?"
 The column caught the attention of readers worldwide, and she received thousands of e-mails about it.
 It was applauded particularly by women for its stand against abuse of Indian women.
 Her third column, "The darkness that all actors fear", was a more personal column and dealt with her stardom, fans, insecurity and fears as an actor.
 Her fourth and final column, titled "Facing death in Sri Lanka and Thailand", described her two near-death experiences in late 2004.